 The third EU health programme is the main instrument the European Commission uses to implement the EU health strategy .
 It is implemented by means of annual work plans which set out priority areas and the criteria for funding actions under the programme.
 The total budget for the programme is € 449.4 million.

 The health programme is managed by the Commission with the assistance of the Consumers, Health and Food Executive Agency (Chafea).

 EU health programme (2008-2013)

 The EU health programme 2008-2013 funded projects and actions from 2008 to 2013.
-The annual objectives were shared with those of the Europe 2020 Strategy : investing in health and addressing the issue of the ageing society are priorities.
+The annual objectives were shared with those of the Europe 2020 Strategy : investing in health and addressing the issue of the ageing society .

-Criteria for funding actions under the programme are set out each year in a workplan, followed by calls for proposals for projects, operating grants, conferences and joint actions.
-Interested parties can submit an application.
+Criteria for funding actions under the programme were set out each year in a workplan, followed by calls for proposals for projects, operating grants, conferences and joint actions.

-After thorough examination of applications, the Commission selects projects to be funded.
-Awarding decisions are subsequently published on its Website.
+Interested parties could submit an application.
+After thorough examination of applications, the Commission selected projects to be funded.
+Awarding decisions were subsequently published on its website.

-The Consumers, Health and Food Executive Agency (Chafea) assists the Commission in implementing the programme.
+The Consumers, Health and Food Executive Agency (Chafea) assisted the Commission in implementing the programme.